 The Tasmania Fire Service may declare a Fire Permit Period for all or parts of the State when the danger of bushfire is considered high.
 This is to coordinate and monitor controlled burning of vegetation and minimise the risk of fire spreading.

-During the Fire Permit Period, fires are not banned but are allowed where there are good oportunities to safely use fire for land management purposes.
-However conditions are placed on the use of certain fires in the open.
+During the Fire Permit Period, fires are not banned but are allowed where there are good opportunities to safely use fire for land management purposes.
+However, conditions are placed on the use of certain fires in the open.

 Permit periods are usually in force during the dry summer period from November to March although this will vary from year to year depending on the dryness of the vegetation and the fire danger.